El Correo Gallego

 El Correo Gallego is a Galician newspaper founded in Ferrol, Spain, by José María Abizanda in 1878.
 In 1938 its owner, Juan Sáenz-Díez García, moved the daily to Santiago de Compostela; since then the paper has been headquartered there.
 The publisher of the daily is Editorial Compostela S.A.

+In Galician

+It had versions in Galician called O Correo Galego and Galicia Hoxe, between 1994 and 2011.